idesis-gmbh/BareBrowser/app/_root/README.md

 - On some systems you may encounter graphics artifacts in web pages, in such cases you can try to set `HardwareAcceleration` to `false`.

+- Setting `ContentProtection` to `true` prevents screenshots from the browser window.
+  On the Mac a screenshot from the window itself will cause an error message.
+Even taking a screenshot of the complete desktop won't show anything from SingleInstanceBrowser.
+  On Windows the result contains the window title and borders of SingleInstanceBrowser but the content area will be black.

 - The string in `Homepage` contains the URL to be opened by default if no URL was given via command line. `Homepage` is ignored at all if it is an empty string `("")`.